 - The 4G and 5G interworking architecture with N26 interface defined in the 23.501 [2] clause 4.3.1 is applied.

-- There is UE allowed 4G CSG list and 5G CAG list subscription in the UDM/HSS.
+- There is UE’s allowed 4G CSG list and 5G CAG list subscription in the UDM/HSS.

-- When the UE registers to 5GS, the UDM/HSS provides the UE allowed 4G CSG list and 5G CAG list to AMF.
+- The UDM/HSS can provide the UE allowed 4G CSG list and 5G CAG list to AMF.
 The AMF creates the Mobility restriction list (including allowed CAG and CSG list) accordingly and send it to NG-RAN.

+NOTE: How UDM/HSS provides the allowed 5G CAG list to AMF can refer to solutions to KI#2.

-- The NG-RAN is pre-configured with the CSG information (CSG ID and Cell Access Mode) of neighbouring 4G CSG cell.
+- The NG-RAN is pre-configured with the CSG information (CSG ID and Cell Access Mode) of neighbouring 4G CSG cell which can be done by OAM.

-- According to the UE measurement report, the pre-configured CSG information of neighbouring 4G CSG cell and allowed CSG list in the Mobility restriction list, the NG-RAN select the target 4G CSG cell and initiates the 5GS to EPS HO procedure.
+- According to the UE measurement report, the pre-configured CSG information of neighbouring 4G CSG cell and allowed CSG list in the Mobility restriction list, the NG-RAN determines the target 4G CSG cell and initiates the 5GS to EPS HO procedure.

 - There is no change to EPS side